 Since the enactment of the ACA, there have been, and continue to be, numerous legal challenges and Congressional actions to repeal and replace provisions of the law.
 For example, with enactment of the TCJA in 2017, Congress repealed the "individual mandate."
 The repeal of this provision, which requires most Americans to carry a minimal level of health insurance, became effective in 2019.
 On November 10, 2020, the Supreme Court heard oral arguments as to whether the individual mandate portion of the ACA is an essential and inseverable feature of the ACA, and therefore because the mandate was repealed as part of the TCJA, the remaining provisions of the ACA are invalid as well.
 On February 10, 2021, the Biden Administration withdrew the federal government's support for overturning the ACA.
-A ruling by the Supreme Court is expected sometime this year.
+On June 17, 2021, the Supreme Court rejected this challenge to the ACA after finding that the plaintiffs do not have standing to challenge the constitutionality of the statute.
+It is unclear how such litigation and other efforts to repeal and replace the ACA will impact the ACA.